 The Infamous Portugal Find

-In 2014, the automotive corner of the internet was filled with images of a warehouse in Portugal, which appeared to be filled with classic cars.
+In 2014, the automotive corner of the Internet was filled with images of a warehouse in Portugal, which appeared to be filled with classic cars.
 The number of vehicles and their estimated value seemed to vary by report, but were always staggering on both accounts.
 Eventually automotive journalist Tom Cotter managed to track down the real story.
-It turns out that the photos had been taken by Mauel Menezes Morais in 2007.
+It turns out that the photos had been taken by Mauel Menezes Morais back in 2007.

 And the warehouse was very real—though the vehicles hadn’t exactly been forgotten.
 It turns out that they belonged to a car dealer who’d stashed away a number of unusual cars in the ’70s and ’80s.
 The owner had filled up the warehouse, and wanting to secure it, he actually welded the doors shut!
 As a result, the cars were dust-covered and neglected, but not quite abandoned.

 Read the incredible story of how one man missed out on his dream car as a teenager—then found it parked in his driveway 25 years later.

 This Barn Finds article documents the discovery and sales prep of a 1962 Chevrolet Impala Super Sport 409.
 Forever immortalized in the classic Beach Boys song “409”, this Chevy model was the very definition of ’60s-era cruisin’ cool.
 Adding to its legacy, this specific Impala was purchased in 1989 by legendary drag racer Dale Armstrong.

 Find out the most popular car the year you were born.